-During the 2000s she maintained a successful career, alternating between French and English language roles in both mainstream and art-house productions.
-In 2010, she won the Best Actress Award at the Cannes Film Festival for her role in Abbas Kiarostami's Copie conforme making her the first actress to win the European "Best Actress Triple Crown" (for winning best actress awards at the Berlin, Cannes and Venice film festivals).
+During the 2000s, she evolved a successful international career, alternating between French and English language roles in both mainstream and art-house productions.
+In 2010, she won the Best Actress Award at the Cannes Film Festival for her role in Abbas Kiarostami's Certified Copy, making her the first actress to win the European "Best Actress Triple Crown" (for winning awards at the Berlin, Cannes, and Venice film festivals).

 When her parents divorced in 1968, four-year-old Binoche and her sister, Marion, were sent to a provincial boarding school.
 During their teens, the Binoche sisters spent their school holidays with their maternal grandmother, not seeing either parent for months at a time.
 Binoche has stated that this perceived parental abandonment had a profound effect on her.